 - Peripheral Blood: 2-5 mL sodium heparin tube.

-- Fresh/Unfixed Tissue - Lymph Node or Solid Tumor Tissue Biopsy: One thin cross-section of fresh node or one representative section of solid tumor with minimum 0.5 cm3 tissue.
+- Lymph Node and BM Cores (Fresh/Unfixed): One thin cross-section of fresh node with minimum 0.5 cm3 tissue.
 Collect under sterile conditions as if for microbiologic culture.
 Place tissue in RPMI and note type of tissue on test requisition.
-Lymph nodes may be sent to our Aliso Viejo, CA or Nashville, TN facility.
-Send solid tumor samples to the Nashville, TN facility.
-Please see our contact page for shipping address.
+Lymph nodes and BM cores may be sent to our Aliso Viejo, CA facility.
 Tissues placed in formalin are unacceptable for cytogenetics.

 - Note: Please exclude biopsy needles, blades, and other foreign objects from transport tubes.
 These can compromise specimen viability and yield, and create hazards for employees.